EtienneAb3d/ChatMate/README.md

 # ChatMate
 Java application to automate ChatGPT queries on a set of files.

-# Example: create an SRT subtitle translator to Chinese
+# Use case example: create an SRT subtitle translator to Chinese

+## SRT translation problem

+SRT file translation may be complex because of possible bad sentence cut, making each text part loosing its context.

+ChatGPT, with its ability to handle complex processing, by translating the SRT at once as a whole, can produce much better SRT translations than other available translation tools.

 ## Run ChatMate